UK tech experts · info@vividrepairs.co.uk

 • No paid placementsAffiliate commission doesn't change what wins.

 Intel processors under £100 remain the sensible choice for budget PC builders and those upgrading older systems on a tight budget.
 Whether you are assembling a work-focused machine, a media PC, or a light gaming rig, sub-£100 Intel chips offer reliable single-threaded performance and broad software compatibility.
 This year, AMD's continued value push has intensified competition at this price point, forcing Intel to maintain aggressive pricing on ageing but still capable architectures.
-We have tested and compared the current best options available in the UK market to help you find the right processor for your needs and budget.
+We've compared the current best options available in the UK market to help you find the right processor for your needs and budget.

 Quick Verdict